tensorchord/envd-docs/docs/community/development.md

 There are a lot of files here!
 Here's a brief overview.
 It can be confusing, but you don't need to understand every file in the repository to get started.
 We recommend beginning in one area (for example, adding a new function in `envd`), and working your way outwards to exploring more.

 - [📁 base-images/](https://github.com/tensorchord/envd/tree/main/base-images) contains Dockerfiles and build scripts of the base images used in envd.
-- [📁 cmd/](https://github.com/tensorchord/envd/tree/main/cmd) contains the command line interface `envd` and `envd-ssh`.
+- [📁 cmd/](https://github.com/tensorchord/envd/tree/main/cmd) contains the command line interface `envd` and `envd-sshd`.
     - [📁 envd/](https://github.com/tensorchord/envd/tree/main/cmd/envd) the main command line interface.
-    - [📁 envd-ssh/](https://github.com/tensorchord/envd/tree/main/cmd/envd-ssh) `envd-ssh` will not be used directly by envd users.
+    - [📁 envd-sshd/](https://github.com/tensorchord/envd/tree/main/cmd/envd-sshd) `envd-sshd` will not be used directly by envd users.
 It will be injected into the environment to set up the sshd.
 - [📁 docs/](https://github.com/tensorchord/envd/tree/main/docs) does not actually contain docs!
 Rather, it contains the proposals or static assets used in `README.md`.
 The docs lives in [github.com/tensorchord/envd-docs](https://github.com/tensorchord/envd-docs).
 - [📁 envd/](https://github.com/tensorchord/envd/tree/main/envd) contains a fake python package which is only used to generate `envd` API reference.
 You do not need to take care of it if you do not change the `envd` API.
 - [📁 examples/](https://github.com/tensorchord/envd/tree/main/examples) contains some examples of `envd`.